I had a P.E teacher in high school who was a real hard-ass.

 But at least I was directing all my efforts at something I could get behind:

-- I took on any writing-related job that came up: resumes, essays, press releases, website copy, consulting, blog posts, grad school applications, and favours for friends, helping out on their projects.
+• I took on any writing-related job that came up: resumes, essays, press releases, website copy, blog posts, grad school applications, and favours for friends, helping out on their projects.

 In the process, I got a lot of invaluable real-world feedback—good, bad, and kind of weird—from the total strangers who read my stuff:

-With a lot to gain and only time to lose, I poured myself into my craft, getting Cs for my degree to focus on the work that felt real only to me.
-I didn't know how much effort it would take, so I gave it everything.
+With a lot to gain and only time to lose, I poured myself into my craft, getting Cs for my degree to focus on the work that only felt real to me.
+I didn't know how much effort it would take to "make it" (I don't even think I knew what that looked like).
+So I gave it everything.

-At the age of 23, I hit 100—at least relative to my low expectations.
+At the age of 23, I hit 100 relative to my low expectations.

-I got my first full-time writing job as a "content marketer"—that's what English majors call themselves these days to help their career prospects.
+I got my first full-time writing job as a "content marketer"—that's what writers call themselves these days to help their career prospects.
 I was getting a steady paycheque to do my favourite things: come up with ideas and write them into being.

-A year and a half later, I landed the best job I could hope to get at what is now one of Canada's most valuable companies.
+A year and a half later, I landed the best job I could hope to get in tech at what would become one of Canada's most valuable companies.
 I'd gone well past 100 when I only expected 70.

 This sounds great.
 It was.
 It still is.
 But for the first time in years, I didn't have a concrete goal anymore.